The Clock Tower at Bamburgh Castle

 Please contact us should you require further information or if you have any concerns.

 For guests looking to holiday together, Bamburgh Castle Holiday Cottages also offer Neville Tower sleeping 4 in a separate castle apartment.
-Located in Bamburgh village, there are: Grove House sleeping 4, Kingfisher Cottage sleeping 2+2, Rose Cottage sleeping 4, Curlew Cottage sleeping 2+2, Sandhills sleeping 3 and St Aidan's Lodge sleeping 4.
+Located in Bamburgh village, there are: Grove House sleeping 4, Kingfisher Cottage sleeping 2+2, Rose Cottage sleeping 4, Curlew Cottage sleeping 2+2, Sandhills sleeping 3 and St Aidan's Lodge sleeping 4, and Windley sleeping 4.

 With friendly local shops, quaint tea-rooms, cosy pubs and restaurants on the doorstep as well as miles upon miles of stunning white sands within walking distance it is part of the reason visitors return to this area year-after-year, and why it remains one of the most popular beach destinations in England.